The Lakeport Dam

 According to an 1816 map, the falls at this location dropped 8 feet 5 inches.
 (In 1816, Lakeport was known as “Folsoms Bridge”.)

-The Lakeport Dam is depicted on a 1917 postcard.
+The Lakeport Dam is depicted below on a 1917 postcard.
 The view is looking downstream from the Paugus Bay side towards the Elm Street bridge, newly built in concrete in 1914.